 If you’re after a spray perfume, I’d recommend checking out Eden Perfumes.
 They do a huge range of different scents which are all cruelty-free and vegan, and many of the scents are created to smell like designer brands.
 You can search for specific scents or if you’re after one for men, women or unisex.
 Their bottles are also refillable, so once you’re out you can send it back to be topped up again!

 You can also get solid perfumes from Lush, who do about a dozen different scents – many of which are unisex scents too.
 They’re around £10 for a small jar which is perfect for travelling, or you can also get the scents in spray bottles too.
 You can order these online, or they also have them in-store if you’d prefer to smell before you buy.

 If you’re looking to shop independent, one of my favourite stores is TruPig Vegan.
 They do a great range of vegan chocolate bars as well as vegan toblerone and vegan sea shells too!
-They do restocks on Fridays, so make sure you’re ready to order before they sell out!
+They do restocks on Fridays, so make sure you sign up to their newsletter and you’re ready to order before they sell out!

 Other great chocolate brand is LoveRaw – which you can also get in supermarkets these days as well as online.
 You can now buy selection boxes of their different chocolate bars, including their cre&m wafer bars (vegan kinder buenos!), peanut butter cups and nutty choc balls (which are like vegan ferrero rocher).

 If you’re after a chocolate selection box tin, have a look for the Vegan Tin-Tations from Whitakers.
 This is basically a selection box similar to a Roses or Quality Street box as they have different flavoured chocolate creams, chocolate crisps and chocolate toffee too.
 They cost roughly £20 with 80 pieces per tin!